azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 Here's a quick summary of the permissions required for the user who sets up CA:
 - "Owner" access on the subscription
 - Ability to create an AAD app in the tenant (this app is used as the runtime account for scanning via the CA runbook)
-- "Owner" acceess to the AAD app if the user specifies one (or CA internally finds a previously created one)
+- "Owner" access to the AAD app if the user specifies one (or CA internally finds a previously created one)

 **Note-1**: Completion of this one-time setup activity can take up to 2 hours.
 (This is because one of the things that setup does